jcfausto/python-csvtojson/README.md

 Tests
 +++++++

-You should run the test before use the script.
+You should run the test before using the script.

 Python pycsvtojsonTests.py
 Python translatorTests.py